 Secrets

-This topic outlines how to add secrets to a Redpanda Connect config without exposing them.
+This topic outlines how to add secrets to a Redpanda Connect configuration without exposing them.

 Using environment variables